LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 Lawrence Alma-Tadema, A Sculpture Gallery in the Time of Augustus

-- a good example of how famous the Laocoon was in Victorian culture
+- a demonstration of the fame of the Laocoön in Victorian culture

 Doubts